interagent/http-api-design/README.md

 to figure out or explain when it is OK to use TLS and when it’s not.
 Just require TLS for everything.

-Suggested way, is to reject any non-TLS requests to the API.
-In other words make sure, that there is no server/proxy responding to http/80 port if possible, to avoid any unsecure exchange of any data.
-If your setup doesn't allow this at least reject it with `403 Forbidden`.
+Ideally, simply reject any non-TLS requests by not responding to requests for http or port 80 to avoid any insecure data exchange.
+In environments where this is not possible, respond with `403 Forbidden`.

-Redirects are
-discouraged since they allow sloppy/bad client behaviour without providing any clear gain.
+Redirects are discouraged since they allow sloppy/bad client behaviour without providing any clear gain.
 Clients that rely on redirects double up on server traffic and render TLS useless since sensitive data will already have been exposed during the first call.